 German Grand Prix: Red Bull previews Nurburgring 2 July, 2013 Red Bull drivers look ahead to the German Grand Prix, Round 9 of the 2013 Formula 1 World Championship, at Nurburgring.
 Sebastian Vettel: It’s one of the longer tracks, and one I know very well from when I was racing in the junior series in Formula BMW and Formula 3.
 I’ve always had a lot of fun on this track.
 In 2009, I made it to the podium for the first time in Formula 1, when we got a one-two, and it was a fantastic experience thanks to the German fans.
 Driving out of the Mercedes-Arena and into the Müllenbach loop is good, then down towards the Dunlop hairpin, you have to put it in third or fourth gear there.
 Then onto the Schumacher-S into the Warsteiner bend and back down towards the ADVAN arch.
 If you are looking for action, you should go for sections where overtaking is possible – so at the first corner.
 The fast corners are exciting as well; the Müllenbach loop, the Michael Schumacher-S, and the section following the ADVAN arch, shortly before the chicane.
 Mark Webber: My first F1 win was at Nurburgring in 2009.
 That’s got to be my best memory from that circuit by far and one of the best of my whole career.
 It was such a special day and to win it in the style that we did that day was incredible.
 I prefer the Nürburgring to Hockenheim; it’s got a bit of character about it, with some old school camber changes and old kerbs.
 The best part is Turns 5 and 6, the fast left which goes into the tight right.
 (Red Bull) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.